-The Compensation Committee also determined that the 2016 Incentive Compensation Plan performance award for Mr. Edwards cannot exceed \$2.5 million, and the performance award for any other executive officer cannot exceed the lesser of \$2.5 million and the officer's eligible annual base salary for 2016.
+The Compensation Committee also determined that the 2017 Incentive Compensation Plan performance award for Mr. Edwards could not exceed \$2.5 million, and the performance award for any other executive officer could not exceed the lesser of \$2.5 million and the officer's eligible annual base salary for 2017.